Use these tips to more effectively manage your cash flow.

-- Consider online invoices, as well as provide online payment options.
+- Digitize payments.
+This can include online invoicing as well as online payment options.

 5. Manage your credit policies carefully

-If you offer credit to customers, stand firm on your credit policies to make sure you get the cash you need.
+If you offer credit to customers, stand firm on your credit policies to make sure you get the cash you need to bolster your accounts receivable.
 Try these strategies:

 - Send invoices promptly, verify they’ve been received, and follow up right away on late payments.

 - Require a credit check for all new customers before extending credit.